Redlands Mall: History

-Redevelopment
+Redevelopment, State Street Village

-In July 2014, San Diego-based Brixton Capital LP, the private equity investment vehicle for BruttenGlobal, purchased the mall and announced plans to convert the mall to a mixed-use project with residential and retail development.
+In July 2014, San Diego–based Brixton Capital LP, the private equity investment vehicle for BruttenGlobal, purchased the mall and announced plans to convert the mall to a mixed-use project with residential and retail development.
 Brixton later stated they would not develop the site unless it owned the entire lot as the deal did not include the city owned parking lot surrounding the mall.
 The City later sold the parking lot for $1.95 million to Brixton in 2017.

 The Brixton developer abandoned its plans and sold the mall to Village Partners Inc. Newport Beach developer Village Partners purchased the property and announced their own redevelopment plans called "State Street Village" in 2020.
 Plans include 700 high end apartments and condominiums, more than 12,000 square feet of office space and 72,000 square feet of street retail.
 Rooftop bars, pedestrian paseos, and a structured parking site.
 A 23,000 square foot private plaza and public art arch with a connection to West State Street shops.
 The developer states the design and make up of State Street Village would mirror and incorporate design elements common to Redlands.
 Spanish, Mediterranean, 19th century Victorian and craftsman styles.
 Mostly mimic the designs found east of the site, on east State Street.
 The local CVS store would move to a new purposely built building south of the mall site.
 The Dennys restaurant, Mattress store and bank have already moved out of the lot.

-Local nimby opposition voiced their concern over height restrictions, apartments and the Arrow Metrolink train under construction.
-They opposed the multi level luxury style apartment designs and used corrosive language, describing them as "stack and pack" apartments.
-They even proposed a growth control ballot measure enacting height restrictions, Measure F. The mostly conservative minority was against transit villages being proposed in the city and statewide.
-Local leaders oppose the measure due to the California housing shortage needs.
-Measure F was soundly defeated by the voters in November 2022.
+In 2020, a group of residents led by former mayor Bill Cunningham expressed concerns about proposed redevelopment, focusing on building height restrictions and the impact of the under-construction Arrow rail line.
+This led to the introduction of ballot Measure F, which proposed limiting building heights near downtown train stations to three stories, with some exceptions near the University of Redlands.
+The measure was negotiated between the University of Redlands and the Redlands City Council, who argued that Measure F would preserve the city's historic charm while balancing the need for increased housing.
+However, some local leaders opposed the measure, citing concerns about addressing the California housing shortage.
+Critics of Measure F also raised potential legal challenges, suggesting it might violate state law SB 330 by downzoning land zoned for residential development.
+Ultimately, the measure faced opposition from two camps: those who supported higher density development, and original petitioners who felt it didn't limit density enough.
+Measure F was defeated in November 2022, with a majority voting against the proposed restrictions.

-In May 2022 the City Council and Planning Commission approved the site developers plans.
+In May 2022 the City Council and Planning Commission approved the site developers plans, renamed "State Street Village".
 Village Partners stated they do not plan to go over three to four stories anyways and respect the downtown Redlands design elements to its Transit Oriented Development.
 Village Partners has stated demolition and construction would commence in the summer of 2023.